 Resources for Online Master’s in History Students

-2. American Alliance of Museums: With over 35,000 members, AAM acts as a leader for all museum professionals.
+With over 35,000 members, AAM is a leader for all museum professionals.
 Members get connected with international professionals and receive valuable industry information.

-3. National Council on Public History: NCPH works to form connections between historians and the public.
+NCPH works to form connections between historians and the public.
 Historians can join as individuals or students to gain access to industry publications, discounts, and networking opportunities.

-4. American Association for State and Local History: An industry leader for professional historians, AASLH has various membership levels.
+An industry leader for professional historians, AASLH has various membership levels.
 Benefits of joining AASLH include access to subscriptions, discounts, and an introduction to a vast network of historians.

-5. Organization of American Historians: Founded in 1907, OAH is the largest organization dedicated to American history.
+Founded in 1907, OAH is the largest organization dedicated to American history.
 Besides access to many publications, members also get professional discounts, advocacy, and access to a job board.